KristijanBoshev/Llama-3-FineTune-LoRA/README.md

 **Model Hub**
 -------------

-This model is available on the Hugging Face Model Hub: kiko2001/llama-3-coding-mk
+The model is available [here](https://huggingface.co/kiko2001/llama-3-coding-mkd), on the Hugging Face Model Hub.